13suits/HardBank-frontend-v0.1/README.md

 On the coding side, there is definitely some clunkiness, and we would like to add (or experiment with) certain features, including:
  - checking if an NFT has already been used to claim an order
- - creating a burn functionality to the NFT upon claiming an order
+ - experimenting with a burn or altering functionality to the NFT upon claiming an order
- - saving the inputted physical address in a way that is not linked to the wallet address that is used to execut the claim
+ - saving the inputted physical address in a way that is not linked to the wallet address that is used to execute the claim
  - tokengating entry to the "Owner" section
  - conducting a check in real time for NFT ownership status in order to ensure that only NFT holders can access the Payable smart contract
  - positioning of the login button in the navigation bar
  - etc etc